ErikRospo/wombotPython/using_mod/videoMaker/Second Way/explanation.md

 [^4]: This is fairly simple to reason through, but the maximum between zero and a negative number will always be zero, and the maximum of a positive number and zero will always be the positive number. if you pass in a zero, it will return zero. whether that zero is the constant or the other value is up to the implementation.
 [^5]:  This is known as the Unix epoch, and on many systems, it is essentially T=0, so this time comes up a lot.
 [^6]: **I**ntegrated **D**evelopment **E**nvironment.
 It is a text editor with more features designed for developing things.
-[^7]: Anything that is truthy will evaluate to true in an "`if`" statement. however, it is not neccicaryily ***Strictly*** equal to `true`.
+[^7]: Anything that is truthy will evaluate to true in an "`if`" statement. however, it is not necessarily ***Strictly*** equal to `true`.
 [^8]: E.g. thisIsCamelCase. this is in contrast to snake case, E.g. this_is_snake_case, or some other thing.
-[^9]: Aplication program interface. it's used a lot in a lot of places, and can't really be summed up in a single sentance, or at least i can't.
+[^9]: Application program interface. it's used a lot in a lot of places, and can't really be summed up in a single sentence, or at least i can't.